1 min read

 Working with the right outsourcing partner means choosing the mix that fits your current business development efforts, growth stage, and internal capacity.
 The best agencies operate as an extension of your team, not just a vendor.

-Outsourcing the BDR function can accelerate growth, but only if you set the right guardrails.
-Before choosing a provider, lock down the fundamentals:
+Outsourcing the BDR function can accelerate growth, but only if you set the right expectations.
+Before choosing an outsourced BDR provider, lock down the fundamentals:

 1. Define Success Metrics

 Set clear KPIs such as SQLs, conversion rates, and outreach volume.
-Don’t just aim for meetings.
-Define what counts as a win, so your outsourced BDR sales team can be held accountable.
+Don’t just aim for activity (e.g. calls, emails etc.).
+Define what counts as a qualifed lead, so your outsourced BDR sales team can be held accountable.

 2. Budget Realistically

-Top-tier sales development outsourcing isn’t cheap.
-Expect to invest $8K–$12K/month and see results after 6–8 weeks.
+Sales development outsourcing isn’t cheap.
+Expect to invest $4K–$8K/month for offshore resources (2-3x for onshore)and see results after 8–12 weeks.
 If your budget is tighter, reconsider whether now is the right time.

 3. Check Tech Compatibility